paulmhan/shopping-recipe-list/README.md

 ## Description

-An application, built in React, that allows users to search for, save, and view books to review or purchase.

 `Save Data` button to save the recipe to the database.<br>
 `Fetch Data` button to grab all recipes from the database.